Equisetum giganteum: Description

 It is one of the largest horsetails, growing 2–5 m tall, exceeded only by the closely allied Equisetum myriochaetum (up to 8 m relying on surrounding plants' support.
 One form or variety has reached a height of 11 m in Venezuela, and a height of 12 m in the Pantanal region of Brazil.
-The stems are the stoutest of any horsetail, 1–2 cm diameter, up to 3.5 cm in diameter in some populations), and bear numerous whorls of very slender branches; as many as 56 scale-like leaves in a whorl although it is unclear whether all of these would produce branches.
+The stems are the stoutest of any horsetail, diameter, up to in diameter in some populations), and bear numerous whorls of very slender branches; as many as 56 scale-like leaves in a whorl although it is unclear whether all of these would produce branches.
 These branches are not further branched, but some terminate in spore cones.
 Unlike some other horsetails, it does not have separate photosynthetic sterile and non-photosynthetic spore-bearing stems.

-Populations from northern Chile with very stout stems up to 3.5 cm diameter have sometimes been treated as a separate species Equisetum xylochaetum, but this is not widely regarded as distinct.
+Populations from northern Chile with very stout stems up to diameter have sometimes been treated as a separate species Equisetum xylochaetum, and gaining traction.